exacaster/lighter/docs/architecture.md

                                               └────────────────────────────────────────────────────────────────────────────┘
 ```

-## Live sessions
+## Interactive sessions

-Live sessions works in a similar way.
-The main difference is, that when starting a live session, Lighter submits a special PySpark application, which contains infinite loop and accepts command statements from Lighter through Py4J Gateway.
+Interactive sessions works in a similar way.
+The main difference is, that when starting a interactive session, Lighter submits a special PySpark application, which contains infinite loop and accepts command statements from Lighter through Py4J Gateway.